 The objective of the project is to generate new, freely available resources—guides, and other articles—for readers who want to bring about changes to their situation, and changes to the organizations they work in.

 The resources are designed to include actionable intelligence that is based on proven success stories (case studies) provided by the community of practice members and related initiatives.
 The guides build on past work in the field of access to technology by including pointers to existing books, websites, webinars, online training courses, and other resources.
+All guides and articles are free to copy and share under a Creative Commons license (see details at the end of each guide/article).

-In the first year pilot project (2016-2017) we developed resources for business and consumer audiences.
-In 2018, we are now looking to expand the content in the areas of Government and Higher Education sector guidance.
 If you are interested in participating/partnering in the development of new content, and joining our Community of Practice, Contact Us.

 You can also join our mailing list for news, announcements, and periodic content updates.